JACindia/Chess-Oracle/README.md

 We have used 10 supervised machine learning models to evaluate the prediction and metric AUC score.
 Among all the models CatBoost model perform better with 78% of AUC score

+# Team Members

+   Aryan Majhi - [Role 1]
+   John Abraham Chandy - [Role 2]
+   Meenu Hani - [Role 3]
+# Technologies Used

+   jupyter notebook
+   [Technology 2]
+   [Technology 3]

+# Contact Information

+If you have any questions about the project or would like to get in touch with the team, you can reach us at:

+   majhiaryan13@gmail.com
+   johnabraham.chandy@gmail.com